cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.7.1v0.1
 Agencies SHOULD configure DLP rules to block or warn on sharing files with sensitive data.

 - _Rationale:_ Data Loss Prevention (DLP) rules help identify and limit the sharing of sensitive content, protecting agency information.
-By blocking and/or having warnings on these DLP-scanned files from being shared with users, the risk of unintentional introduction of sensitive content is significantly reduced.
+Blocking and/or having warnings on these DLP-scanned files from being shared with users can reduce the risk of unintentional introduction of sensitive content.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping